joshuah/sol-redis-pool/README.md

 * ping-example.js   - a simple example that issues a Redis PING command.

 ## History
+0.2.1 - August 19 2015
+- Added DB selection features.
+A default DB can be selected by adding "a {db: X} object to the redisOptions.
+There is also a new .aquireDb(callback, db, [priority]) function that can be used to select a DB wher aquiring an object from the pool.
+These changes introduce additional SELECT commands to your pooled connections.
+- The release function automatically executes a select command before releasing the redis connection back to the pool.
+This prevents a connection to an unknown DB being released and then aquired.
+- Added a new example script for database selection.
+See db-select.js...

 0.2.0 - July 31 2014
 - A complete rewrite of the module with breaking changes.
 - Supports additional **node_redis** options.